Data-Science-Community-SRM/Child-Safety-System/README.md

 ## Functionalities

-- [ ]  To detect potential predators in online chatrooms.
+- [ ]  Detecting potential predators in online chatrooms.
 - [ ]  Chatting with Bot.
 - [ ]  Chatting with another person.
 - [ ]  Warning is displayed whenever perverted texts are detected.